Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 where $\lambda > 0$ is the rate parameter, which often reflects the frequency of occurrence of events.
 The function $\exp(-\lambda x)$ represents the exponential decay in probability as $x$ (often time) increases.
 This distribution is notably memoryless, meaning the probability of an event occurring in the next time interval is the same regardless of when the last event occurred.

 - #statistics, #probability-distributions.exponential-distribution

-Certainly!
-Here are two Anki cards, one focusing on the memoryless property and the other on the derivation from the Poisson process.

 ## What is the memoryless property of the exponential distribution and how is it formally expressed?